 First, you have to calculate your maximum heart rate.
 To do so, simply subtract your age from 220.
 So, if you’re 40 years old, your maximum heart rate would be 180.

 Then you calculate your target heart rate.
-According to the Centers for Disease Control and Prevention, “For moderate-intensity physical activity, your target heart rate should be between 64% and 76% of your maximum heart rate” and “for vigorous-intensity physical activity, your target heart rate should be between 77% and 93% of your maximum heart rate.”
+According to eMedicineHealth, “For moderate-intensity physical activity, an adult’s target heart rate should be between 64% and 76% of the maximum heart rate,” and “for vigorous-intensity activities, an adult’s target heart rate should be between 77% and 93% of the maximum heart rate.”

 To find the desired portion of your maximum heart rate, simply multiply the decimal amount by whatever your maximum heart rate is.
 If your max is 180 and you want to exercise to 76% of it, multiply .76 x 180.
 That means you should aim for a heart rate of just under 137 for that part of the workout.